ashdavies/talks/2019-11-16-single-activity-learnings-from-a-skeptic/android-navigation-component.md

 ## Optional Args
 ### `2.2.0`

-^ Deep links use regex matching under the hood
+^ Deep links use regex matching under the hood, will ignore params if doesn't match exactlay

-^ Stable release all parameters must be present to match

-^ Alpha release permits args with default values
+^ As of version 2.2.0 parameters evaluated as nullable types with default values

 ---